Outcome: Improved application of Agile practices in your organization

 - Well-Formed Self-Organizing Teams

-- Improved Communication Patterns between Scrum Team Members, Stakeholders and Leadership
+- Improved Communication Patterns between Team Members, Stakeholders and Leadership

 Coaching vs. Training – What’s the Difference?

-Training provides foundational knowledge and skills in an interactive classroom setting, allowing learners to explore and ask questions from a fundamental perspective necessary to effectively understand the framework and spirit of Scrum.
-Once the Scrum framework is understood and applied, Coaching provides unbiased observation, feedback and recommendations to improve your Teams’ performance.
-Expert Coaching addresses the questions and impediments of applying and adapting Scrum in your real world of work.
+Training provides foundational knowledge and skills in an interactive classroom setting, allowing learners to explore and ask questions from a fundamental perspective necessary to effectively understand the framework and spirit of Agility.
+Once the Agile practices are understood and applied, Coaching provides unbiased observation, feedback and recommendations to improve your Teams’ performance.
+Expert Coaching addresses the questions and impediments of applying and adapting Scrum or Agile in your real world of work.

 Considering a sports metaphor, training ensures all the players know the rules of the game.
 Coaching improves the game through outside observation and feedback of the players’ behavior.
-In other words, Training addresses what Scrum is while Coaching addresses how to utilize and adapt Scrum at your organization.
+In other words, Training addresses what Agile is while Coaching addresses how to utilize and adapt Agile at your organization.

 How Much Coaching is the Right Amount?